moocluck/moocluck_LearningProjects/README.md

-# moocluck_LerningProjects
+# moocluck_LearningProjects
-This is a repository with projects created during training by Alkesandr Brazhnikov.
+This is a repository with projects created during learning by Alkesandr Brazhnikov.

 ## Projects